Vietnam, Philippines sign deals on security in disputed South China Sea

 The deals could irritate Beijing, particularly if they pave the way to compromises between the signatories on their own competing claims.

-Marcos said Vietnam was “the sole strategic partner of the Philippines” in Southeast Asia, stressing that maritime cooperation was the foundation of that relation.
+Marcos said Vietnam was “the sole strategic partner of the Philippines” in Southeast Asia, stressing that maritime cooperation was the foundation of that relationship.

-Vietnamese Prime Minister Pham Minh Chinh said Marcos’s visit helped boost bilateral relations.
+Vietnamese Prime Minister Pham Minh Chinh said Marcos’s visit had helped boost bilateral relations.

 “The world and regional situation is evolving in a rapid and complicated manner and therefore we need to unite and cooperate more closely,” he said.

+The two countries’ leaders met after foreign ministers from the Association of Southeast Asian Nations (ASEAN) met in Laos and “underscored the importance of the full and effective” implementation of the declaration on conduct in the South China Sea that the bloc agreed with China in 2002 and 2012.

+“We reaffirmed the importance of maintaining and promoting peace, security, stability, safety and freedom of navigation in, and overflight above, the South China Sea,” the foreign ministers said in a statement.

 Trade ties

-The agreements on maritime cooperation were accompanied by efforts to bolster trade ties.
+The agreements between the Philippines and Vietnam on maritime cooperation were accompanied by efforts to bolster trade ties.

 The two countries signed a five-year trade commitment on food security, with Vietnam agreeing to supply up to 2 million tonnes of white rice to the Philippines “amidst the impact of climate change, pandemics, and other external events”.